SwanVods/recipe-api/README.md

-# Simple Receipt CRUD Application
+# Simple Recipe CRUD Application
-This is a simple CRUD application for managing receipts and their ingredients.
-The application is designed to store data in a MySQL database and provides an easy-to-use user interface for creating, reading, updating, and deleting receipts and ingredients.
+This is a simple CRUD application for managing recipe and their ingredients.
+The application is designed to store data in a MySQL database and provides an easy-to-use user interface for creating, reading, updating, and deleting recipes and ingredients.

 ## Table Structure
 The application has three tables:
-1. FoodCategory - This table contains the categories of receipts.
+1. FoodCategory - This table contains the categories of recipes.
 The table has the following columns:
    - id - The unique identifier of the category.
    - food_category_name - The name of the category.
 2. Food - This table contains the Dish.
 The table has the following columns: